 The third category of recipe is the plugin recipe (typically in red).
 A full discussion of plugins within Dataiku is outside the scope of this section, but know that they are a way for coders to extend the native capabilities of Dataiku.

 If code recipes give you complete freedom to perform any data processing task, and visual recipes can be used and understood by everyone in your team, a plugin recipe combines these benefits by wrapping a visual interface on top of a code recipe.

 In this lesson, you learned about recipes and how they can be used to keep processing logic separate from datasets used in a Dataiku project.
-Continue learning about the Basics of Dataiku by visiting Concept: Prepare Recipe.
+Continue getting to know the basics of Dataiku by learning about the Prepare recipe.